Is it safe to travel to Tenerife? Latest travel advice after coronavirus case confirmed

 At the time of writing, the Foreign and Commonwealth Office (FCO) are yet to offer any "official" advice on travelling to Tenerife.

-It may be that it's too soon to tell exactly what the best course of action for potential tourists and those already on the island may be, and travel advice may be forthcoming.
+It may be too soon to tell exactly what is the best course of action for potential tourists and those already on the island, and travel advice could be forthcoming.

 For other countries and territories where Covid-19 has a relatively minor presence, the FCO have said that travellers should "comply with any additional screening measures put in place by the authorities."